 Once we receive the appliance from the laboratory, we will make sure it fits properly, go over how to care for it, and your on going dental health.
 We may need to adjust the appliance over a few appointments.

 Once your symptoms improve and your wearing the appliance comfortably, Dr. Fox will refer you back to your physician for re-evaluation of your obstructive sleep apnea.
 We will also see you on an annual basis for appliance checks and oral evaluation.

 After receiving her dental degree from Temple University in 1997; Dr. Becky Fox has been treating dental patients in Central PA for over 20 years.
 Both the American Academy of Sleep Medicine, and the American Academy of Dental Sleep Medicine recommend you seek care for an oral sleep appliance from a Qualified Dentist or Diplomate.
-In 2017 Dr. Fox became a Qualified Dentist and in 2019 she became certified as a Diplomate with the American Academy of Dental Sleep Medicine.
+In 2017 Dr. Fox became a Qualified Dentist and in 2019 she became certified as a Diplomate with the American Board of Dental Sleep Medicine.
 Dr. Fox received her dental sleep medicine training with Tufts University School of Dentistry in Boston, and has also completed all levels of the Mastery Program with the AADSM.
 She has taken over 250 hours of continued education specifically in the area of dental sleep medicine.
 She is a member of the AADSM, AASM, and PA Sleep Society.
 Currently, she is a member on the Annual Conference Committee with the AADSM.
 Dr. Fox maintains a general dentistry practice in addition to her focused interest in dental sleep medicine.
 “I enjoy working with other medical colleagues and their patients to assist them in providing an alternative treatment option for their sleep condition.
 Ideally, effective treatment will result in overall improvement with their health, and quality of life.”